Piotr-Piwoni/pixel-civ/README.md

-# Unity6.3 Project Template
+# Pixel Civ

-A custom Unity project template made for Unity 6.3.
-Uses URP and other assets.
+A simple civilisation-based Unity game in a pixel artstyle made in Unity 6.3.